Yankees vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 29 hits with four doubles, 10 home runs, 18 walks and 26 RBI.
-He's also stolen one base.
+- Rooker has 30 hits with four doubles, 10 home runs and 20 walks.
+He has driven in 26 runs with one stolen base.

 Rooker Recent Games